brodjustice/semi_static/README.md

 	# rails s

-= Install for production
+## Install for production

 With rails 5 your app will need a js runtime for the development environment.
-So for example, make sure this line is uncommented in your 'Gemfile':
+If there is none on the system then make sure this line is uncommented in your 'Gemfile':

 	gem 'mini_racer', platforms: :ruby

-= Browser support
+## Browser support

 All modern browsers and IE >= 10 should be supported.

-= Configuration
+## Configuration

 The minimal configuration will require you to edit the 'config/initializers/semi_static.rb' file.
 Edit that file to suit your configuration.
 Thereafter you can customize the css files and overwrite the views to customize as much as you want.

-= Testing
+## Testing

 	# rails test

-= Content
+## Content

 The initial admin sign in email and password can by found in db/seeds.rb.
 Use this to sign in and start adding your content.
 Note: seeds.rb is created by the generator, so you must have run this first as decribed above.
 Also, beware of then checking the seed.rb into a repository without deleting the password as this will expose your Admin account.

-= Production environment webserver, assets and page cacheing
+## Production environment webserver, assets and page cacheing

 SemiStatic saves cached versions of your sites pages in the public directory, but inside directories according to the locale of the content.
 Exactly which locales match which domains is set in 'config/initializers/semi-static.rb'.
 So for example your